 The colorful fish known as koi is just a few steps removed from ordinary gray carp.
-Centuries of careful breeding, blending both Asian and European varieties, has resulted in the vibrant animals stocked in so many lakes and aquarium tanks today.
-Likewise, some thoughtful cultivation of traits from numerous Asian cuisines, along with a few European influences, appears to have gone into creating the Clever Koi, a restaurant at the north end of Midtown Phoenix.
-Located just a block north of the Indian School / Central light rail station, the restaurant is now celebrating its first anniversary.
+Centuries of careful breeding, blending both Asian and European varieties, has resulted in the vibrant animals stocked in so many garden ponds and aquarium tanks today.
+Likewise, cultivation of traits from multiple east Asian cuisines, along with a few European and American influences felt especially in its cocktail program, has been the consistent theme at Clever Koi, an Asian fusion restaurant at the north end of Midtown Phoenix, since its inception nearly a decade ago.

-The restaurant occupies a recently remodeled mid-century building which also houses Central Wine and a hair salon.
-The walk from the light rail station is shortest from the north end of the platform near Monterosa Street, and bikes can be locked up at a long rack facing Central Avenue.
-The entrance is found in a breezeway that leads from the sidewalk back to the various businesses.
-Tables are available indoors and on a patio facing Central, but for those who like to watch chefs in action, some of the best seats are at a counter facing the open kitchen.
+The restaurant occupies part of a remodeled mid-century building which also houses a sushi and cocktail place under the same ownership.
+The Indian School / Central light rail station is just a block to the south, and bikes can be locked up at a long railing-style rack facing Central Avenue.
+The entrance is found in a breezeway that leads from the sidewalk back to the various tenants.
+Tables are available indoors and on a patio facing Central, but for those who like to watch cooks in action, some of the best seats are at a counter facing the open kitchen.

-The chefs are alumni of the Parlor, a restaurant best known for pizza and pasta, so they’ve followed a slightly different path in opening a pan-Asian restaurant.
+The partners who run Clever Koi were originally with the Parlor, a restaurant best known for pizza and pasta, so they’ve followed a slightly different approach with a pan-Asian restaurant.
 Nevertheless, there are commonalities in terms of the use of starches.
-Noodles such as ramen and udon replace Italian pastas like fettucine, and dumplings take the place of pizza crust as a vessel for proteins and vegetables.
-The substantive differences between the chefs’ old and new cuisines are in the sauces, vinegars, herbs, and spices used to add myriad layers of flavor to each dish.
+Noodles such as ramen and soba replace Italian pastas, and dumplings take the place of pizza crust as a vessel for proteins and vegetables.
+The substantive differences between the chef’s old and new cuisines are in the sauces, vinegars, herbs, and spices used to add myriad layers of flavor to each dish.

 Dumplings and steamed buns are good candidates to pass around the table as the meal begins.
-The Clever Koi’s menu changes seasonally, but the “Pig Face” dumplings have been a presence on the menu throughout the entire first year.
-These appetizers pair pork with spicy, pickeled notes of kimchi, peppers, and the restaurant’s own signature sriracha sauce.
-That sauce, offered as a condiment at each table, is also available for take-home purchase and has a fresher taste than the popular rooster sauce sold at supermarkets, as beloved as that product is.
+The Clever Koi’s menu changes periodically, but the “Pig Face” dumplings have been a presence throughout the restaurant’s entire existence.
+These pair pork with spicy, pickled notes of kimchi and the restaurant’s own sriracha sauce.
+That condiment, offered in both red and green varieties, is also available for take-home purchase.
+Buns, offered individually or as a mix-and-match trio, include fillings of cauliflower, fried chicken, pork belly, and soft shell crab.

 4236 N. Central Ave., Phoenix AZ 85012